Power Blackout – A Checklist

 - Keep your car’s gas tank full.

-Preparing for a Summer Power Outage – What to Do
+Preparing for a Summer Power Blackout – What to Do

 - Then use food from the freezer.
 A full freezer will keep the temperature for about 48 hours (24 hours if it is half full) if the door remains closed.